 Some tortillas are prone to molding.
 That's why the fine print on many tortilla packages recommends refrigerating after opening.
 Chill them and they'll stay in tip-top shape until the expiration date on the package.

 Cured meats including salami are less likely to harbor bacteria than cooked meats, but that doesn't mean they're always 100-percent safe.
 A 2006 study of 1,020 dry Italian salamis found that 23 percent of them contained the bacteria Listeria monocytogenes.
-Cured meats can also contain other harmful bacteria such as E. coli.
-Store opened salami in the refrigerator for up to 3-4 weeks to slow potential bacterial growth.
+Cured meats also can contain other harmful bacteria such as E. coli.
+Store opened salami in the refrigerator for up to three to four weeks to slow potential bacterial growth.

 3. Ripe Bananas

 It's fine to ripen bananas on the kitchen counter.
 Trouble is, they keep ripening, and ripening and ripening.
 Once they're ready to eat, pop them in the fridge.
 If their skins turn brown, don't worry, they're still fine.